-Mayor Lianne Dalziel says the Committee offers exciting possibilities to “get ahead of the game” in relation to planning for future growth in Greater Christchurch.
+Mayor Lianne Dalziel said the Committee offers exciting possibilities to "get ahead of the game" in relation to planning for future growth in Greater Christchurch.
 Achieving an Urban Growth Partnership for Greater Christchurch is a significant step and will bring massive benefits to the people of the region.

-“Greater Christchurch is growing rapidly and housing is a fundamental part of people’s wellbeing.
-Through the Spatial Plan we need to ensure that we are enabling diverse and affordable housing in locations that support thriving neighbourhoods, which provide for residents’ day-to-day needs,” Mayor Lianne Dalziel says.
+"Greater Christchurch is growing rapidly and housing is a fundamental part of people’s wellbeing.
+Through the Spatial Plan we need to ensure that we are enabling diverse and affordable housing in locations that support thriving neighbourhoods, which provide for residents’ day-to-day needs," Mayor Lianne Dalziel said.

 "We also need to consider transport investment, such as Mass Rapid Transit, as a mechanism to shape our future urban area and make Greater Christchurch a modern, resilient, sustainable city."

 The Committee is being progressed as part of the Government’s Urban Growth Agenda to improve alignment and coordination between central and local government and mana whenua in New Zealand’s high growth urban areas.